 Eye Conditions

-There are many visual conditions that can affect the child/young persons eyes, optic nerve (carries visual information) or brain (processing visual information).
+There are many vision conditions that can affect the child/young person’s eyes, optic nerve (carries visual information) or brain (processing visual information).

-For those children and young people with a vision impairment who are supported by a Qualified Teacher of Vision Impairment from the Vision Support Team, advice and guidance on the child or young person’s visual condition will be given in a bespoke Vision Management Plan.
+For those children and young people with a vision impairment who are supported by a Qualified Teacher of Vision Impairment from the Vision Support Team, advice and guidance on the child/young person’s vision condition will be given in a bespoke Vision Management Plan.

 The leaflets below explain the condition, how it affects the child’s vision, and what can be done to help.